trducng/repaper_qad/crosscoder.pytorch/README.md

     - [ ] Add lambda coefficient scheduler
     - [ ] Clip grad norm
 - [ ] Run non-detach with different dec_init_norm value
+- [ ] Need to improve the reconstruction so that it can effectively recovers the original input.
+- [ ] Use the reconstructed activations during text generation.
 - [ ] Experiment management system, where you can submit your job queue
     - [ ] Can get some hands on experience with Slurm
     - Experiment management is quite tricky: